nielslange/smntcs-deactivate-image-compression/README.md

 ## Plugin page

-You can find the plugin page on https://wordpress.org/plugins/smntcs-deactivate-image-compression/.
+You can find the plugin on https://wordpress.org/plugins/smntcs-deactivate-image-compression/.

 ## Changelog